2017 Monster Energy NASCAR Cup Series: Race reports

 Kyle Busch started on pole for the third consecutive race.
 Busch dominated to win Stage 1.
-In Stage 2, Chase Elliott ran up front until he had to pit giving the lead to Daniel Suarez and Suarez was able to hold off Martin Truex Jr. to get his first stage win.
+In Stage 2, Chase Elliott ran up front until he had to pit giving the lead to Daniel Suárez and Suarez was able to hold off Martin Truex Jr. to get his first stage win.
 On the restart, Kyle Busch and Brad Keselowski got together and spun.
 Also, Landon Cassill had a tire go down which brought out the caution.
 Danica Patrick would spin after making contact with Kyle Busch.
 Even with the incident, Keselowski was able to get out front and was able to take the lead from Truex and pulled away as most of the field was trying to save fuel.
 With three laps to go, Keselowski had to come in for fuel, handing the lead to Ryan Blaney, but Blaney ran out of fuel on the next lap give them to lead back to Truex.
 Truex was able to save enough fuel to hold off a hard-charging Matt Kenseth for his fourth win of the season.